StecStecStec/Autoencoders-From-Scratch/README.md

 This repository implements several autoencoder-based models for unsupervised anomaly detection, with a focus on variational and vector‑quantized architectures.
 It includes training on MNIST for demonstration and application to the **MetroPT3 (Air Compressor) dataset** for predictive maintenance.

+## Important Notice
+To utilize the full functionality, it is best to download the dataset directly from: https://www.kaggle.com/datasets/joebeachcapital/metropt-3-dataset?resource=download as the file was to big to upload (even if compressed)

 ## Implemented Models

 - **AutoEncoder (AE)** – standard feedforward autoencoder.